isc-projects/bind9/doc/arm/reference.rst

     ``ip_prefix``
         An IP network specified as an ``ip_addr``, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in an``ip_addr`` may omitted.
 For example, ``127/8`` is the network ``127.0.0.0`` with network ``1.2.3.0`` with netmask ``255.255.255.240``.
         When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix will match packets from any scope.
+In that case the prefix matches packets from any scope.

     ``key_id``
         A ``domain_name`` representing the name of a shared key, to be used for transaction security.